CMC Program to Define Future SSBN Launchers for UK, USA

 (click to view larger)

 The USA needs new SSBN submarines.
 Their existing Ohio Class boats will begin to retire at a rate of 1 hull per year, beginning in 2027, as they reach the end of their 42-year operational lifetimes.
 Britain, meanwhile, relies on its Vanguard fleet for the entirety of its nuclear deterrent.
 Their alternative to replacement involves becoming a non-nuclear power.
-The first step in that replacement involves the new Common Missile Compartment and Advanced Launcher.
+In both cases, the first step involves a new Common Missile Compartment and Advanced Launcher for current and future nuclear missiles.
+Both countries have also taken the next step, and begun designing the submarines that will carry CMC.

 Converted Ohio class SSGNs, for instance, have already replaced nuclear missiles with American special forces, land attack missiles, and UAVs.
-In a similar and related vein, the Virginia Class Block III fast attack submarine replaces 12 vertical-launch cruise missile tubes with 2 Common Weapon Launcher (CWL) “six-shooters” that are derived from the SSGNs’ converted missile tubes.
-The size of those CWLs will allow these submarines to launch cruise missiles, UAVs, UUVs, and more from these same tubes.
+In a similar and related vein, the Virginia Class Block III fast attack submarine replaced their 12 vertical-launch cruise missile tubes with 2 Common Weapon Launcher (CWL) “six-shooters” derived from the SSGNs’ converted missile tubes.
+The size of those CWLs allows Virginia Class Block III submarines to launch cruise missiles, UAVs, UUVs, and more from these same tubes.

 Nuclear missile submarines are a nation’s most strategic assets, because they are its most secure and certain deterrence option.
 One does not commit them casually, to any purpose.
-As key trends like cheaper sensors and the Robotic Revolution grind onward, however, the next 40 years will see the SSBNs’ environment change.
-SSBNs will need the flexibility to adapt.
+As key trends like cheaper sensors and the Robotic Revolution grind onward, however, the next 40 years will see big changes in the underwater environment.
+SSBNs will need the flexibility to adapt and leverage these changes if they intend to survive.
 For the USA and Britain, the CMC needs to be part of that adaptation.

 Contracts and Key Events